naturalis/nba-docs/content/advanced-queries/index.md

 ```

 ## Searching with dates
-All date fields of specimen, taxon and multimedia documents (geo documents do not have a date field) are indexed and therefore searchable.
+All date fields of specimen, taxon and multimedia data types (geo areas do not have a date field) are indexed and therefore searchable.
 Dates can be entered in different levels of precision; the supported formats can be queried as follows:

 http://145.136.240.125:30076/v2/metadata/getAllowedDateFormats